 - Transpower New Zealand Limited

-… plus: Electricity Corporation of New Zealand Limited (a residual entity following the electricity reforms of the 1990s); Learning Media Limited (in liquidation since December 2013); and New Zealand Railways Corporation (a statutory corporation that owns the railway land and leases it for a nominal fee to KiwiRail Holdings, which runs the rail business).
+… plus: Electricity Corporation of New Zealand Limited (a residual entity following the electricity reforms of the 1990s); Learning Media Limited (in liquidation since December 2013); Solid Energy New Zealand Limited (in liquidation) and New Zealand Railways Corporation (a statutory corporation that owns the railway land and leases it for a nominal fee to KiwiRail Holdings, which runs the rail business).

 There are several other companies that have been SOEs over time but that have been removed from SOE status for various reasons.
 The current SOEs are all companies under the Companies Act 1993, except for New Zealand Railways Corporation, which was established under the New Zealand Railways Corporation Act 1981 as a body corporate.

 Mixed ownership model companies

 There are 3 mixed ownership companies: Genesis Energy Limited, Meridian Energy Limited, and Mercury NZ Limited (formerly named Mighty River Power Limited).
 These companies were removed from the SOE Act in 2013 and 2014 when up to 49% of the shares in each company were offered to the public, and their shares are now publicly listed on the NZX (New Zealand) and ASX (Australia).
 In addition to the governance frameworks applying to other publicly listed companies, the mixed ownership companies are governed by Part 5A of the Public Finance Act 1989, which requires the Crown to retain 51% ownership, limits other owners to 10%, and continues some particular provisions of other legislation.

 Solid Energy New Zealand Limited was also slated to become a mixed ownership company, but it encountered financial difficulties from 2011 and was not suitable for public listing.
-Solid Energy is still an SOE, but it is now under voluntary administration as it works through a debt compromise with its lenders.
+Solid Energy is still listed as an SOE, but it is now in liquidation.

 Air New Zealand Limited